loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

 ---------

-Report against parcels scanned by the Alternate Delivery Point during their stocktake that do not exist in the Toll Parcel Portal DB.
+Report against parcels scanned by the Alternate Delivery Point during their stocktake that do not exist in the Toll Outlet Portal DB.

 .. image:: ../_static/exception.png
     :align: center